magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > (i.e. `component-box`) instead of `CamelCase` names
 > (i.e. `ComponentBox`).

 Does the `[:div "some text]` form remembers you something?
-It is the same
+It uses the same
 `[hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax)
 we're already accustomed with from the tutorials involving